Introduction

 The EPA has indicated a pattern

-of inconsistent results in epidemiological time-series studies
+of inconsistent results in epidemiological time-series studies.

-individual pollutants.
-This raises concern about the utility
+This raises concern about the utility of these types of studies

-of these types of studies in the current NAAQS-setting process.
+in the current NAAQS-setting process.
+The EPA Administrator in

 We have commented on the limitations associated with the use